david-ryan-alviola/utilities/README.md

     2. Unzip to the project directory where you will be using `utilities.py`
 * Current
     1. Clone this repository
-    2. Copy `utilities.py` to same directory as your file using the `cp` command
+    2. Remove ".dist" from the `env.py.dist` file
+    3. Set up your `env.py` with the correct settings for your environment
 * Import to your notebook or module using:  `import utilities` or `from utilities import...`
 * If you do not want to keep copying `utilities.py` to every new exercise repository, read about importing files in other folders [here](https://stackoverflow.com/questions/24868733/how-to-access-a-module-from-outside-your-file-folder-in-python).